 - store the data.

 To get those actions done the most efficient and scalable way possible, the new product had to be of an Open-source nature, suitable for stream processing and with the utmost performance.
 Here is where the distributed, real-time computation system, Storm, comes into play.
 Storm was integrated into DEXMA’s system to complete the mentioned tasks the required way.

 DEXMA receives more than 12 million new measurements every day coming from 30.000 meters.

 Using Open-source software components reassures our customers that we control all the development process.
 That there is no black-box depending on some external company.
-Open-source licenses enable our development team to control and understand the behavior of software components, and tune their performance to the limit.
+Open-source licenses enable our development team to control and understand the behaviour of software components and tune their performance to the limit.
 Ultimately, this allows our developers to learn techniques to implement in DEXCell Energy Manager.
 Additionally, this type of license allows us, at times, to fix bugs and contribute to the community.

-Other Open-source components used by DEXMA include: PostgreSQL, Redis, and MongoDB databases.
+Other Open-source components used by DEXMA include PostgreSQL, Redis, and MongoDB databases.
 RabbitMQ queuing system, Apache and Nginx webservers, Jenkins continuous deployment platform, and Linux operating system.